VimanyuAgg/Knock-Knock-Hackster/README.md

 We have used the Spot Crime API to process the total number of crimes in the top three most dangerous streets with the highest crime rate in the last 24 hours.

 ## Email Snapshots
+Real time emails with picutres and description of the visitor shared with the resident.